 If I’m intolerant to dairy, can I still have ghee?

 In my experience, the answer is 100% yes.
 Dairy intolerance is caused by either the sugar in dairy (lactose) or the proteins in dairy (milk solids with casein, lactalbumin and whey).
 You can react to either or to both….
 Since properly prepared ghee contains none of these, it presents no problems.
 I am highly intolerant to dairy, ALL dairy, except ghee and I literally eat this ghee by the case.

 Since there is no casein in high quality ghee, it is allowed on the GAPS Diet.

-Is ghee the same as Green Pasture’s Butter Oil?
+Is ghee the same as high vitamin Butter Oil?

 No, the process is different.
 Ghee requires low heat cooking and this does change the enzymes in the raw cream.
 High Vitamin Butter Oil is centrifuged to get the oil from the cream and concentrate it.
 It is primarily a Vitamin K supplement, not a food.
-I supplement with Vitamin K from this company importing Australian Emu Oil capsules (not the same as liquid oil) as I was not able to tolerate the Butter Oil, but am unsure why.
-There’s lots of discussion on this on the web, but there appears to be some secrecy on this topic!
+I supplement with Vitamin K2 from this company importing Australian Emu Oil capsules (not the same as liquid oil) as I was not able to tolerate the Butter Oil.
+Emu Oil has many times more K2 than high vitamin butter oil.

 There’s a delicious variety of ghee available at Pure Indian Foods.
 Plain, Cultured, Spiced and ghee mixed with Coconut Oil.
 The Italian ghee and Garlic ghee are outrageously good and make any plain food taste fantastic.
 The Cultured ghee has a nice, slightly tangy taste, but does not have probiotics.